$\textit{Ab initio}$ Theory of Eliminating Surface Oxides of Superconductors with Noble-Metal Encapsulation

 \emph{Clean terraces (Nb and Ta).} Candidate late-transition and noble metal WAL materials adhere reasonably on the substrate side of the sub/WAL/Au stack, but the binding of the WAL to Au on the other side of the junction separates candidates.
 Cu exhibits the lowest $\gamma_{\mathrm{int}}[\mathrm{WAL}/\mathrm{Au}]$ while keeping $\gamma_{\mathrm{int}}[\mathrm{sub}/\mathrm{Cu}]$ small.
 This behavior aligns with prior wetting studies of Cu on Ta~\cite{dupraz2016wetting}.
 Pd and Pt adhere well to Nb/Ta but pay a higher penalty against Au, placing them behind Cu as candidates, even on ideal terraces.

-\emph{Vicinal $3\times1$ steps.} Vicinal steps substantially increase $\gamma_{\mathrm{int}}$ for Au on both substrates (see ``Au'' entries in Figs.~\ref{fig:adhesion}(a,b)).
+\emph{Vicinal $3\times1$ steps.} Vicinal steps substantially increase $\gamma_{\mathrm{int}}$ for Au on both substrates (see the ``Au'' entries in Table~\ref{tab:interfaces-nb}).
 This underscores the need for a WAL whenever such imperfections are present.
 Pd and Pt reduce the substrate–side interface energy relative to Au, and Cu remains a strong all-around candidate.

 \emph{Interfacial oxygen.} An O monolayer strongly penalizes most $\mathrm{sub}/\mathrm{WAL}$ interfaces.
-Cu is comparatively tolerant: the rise in $\gamma_{\mathrm{int}}[\mathrm{sub{+}O}/\mathrm{Cu}]$ is smaller than for direct Au or Ag deposition on O-rich Nb/Ta.
-By contrast, early transition metals such as Zr and Hf, show \emph{negative} $\gamma_{\mathrm{int}}$ on O-decorated Nb/Ta (favorable binding to oxygen) but positive values on clean/stepped surfaces and higher cost against Au, identifying them as effective \emph{oxygen-getter} (sacrificial) layers rather than WALs.
+Cu is comparatively tolerant: $\gamma_{\mathrm{int}}[\mathrm{sub{+}O}/\mathrm{Cu}]$ is more favorable than for direct Au deposition on O-rich Nb/Ta.
+By contrast, early transition metals such as Zr show negative $\gamma_{\mathrm{int}}$ on O-decorated Nb/Ta (favorable binding to oxygen) but positive values on clean/stepped surfaces and a higher cost against Au, identifying them as effective \emph{oxygen-getter} (sacrificial) layers rather than WALs.

+Finally, we note that while refractory metals such as Ru, Rh, and Ir also exhibit excellent passivation properties (high \(E_{\mathrm{inter}}\)), they possess significantly higher intrinsic surface energies (\(\gamma_{\mathrm{cap}}\)) compared to Au or Ag.
+Since wetting requires \(S = \gamma_{\mathrm{int}} + \gamma_{\mathrm{cap}} - \gamma_{\mathrm{sub}} < 0\), this high surface energy imposes a severe thermodynamic penalty that is difficult to overcome even with an optimized interface.
+Consequently, while a WAL can improve the adhesion of refractory metals by lowering \(\gamma_{\mathrm{int}}\), Au remains the superior candidate because its low \(\gamma_{\mathrm{cap}}\) optimizes the spreading parameter.

 Across substrates and microstructures, a 1–2\,ML Cu underlayer minimizes both interface energies and is the most robust WAL beneath Au.
-With adhesion secured by Cu, the Au termination can be limited to a few ML—enough to reach the weak-adsorption plateau for O/N/H—without exceeding the superconducting thickness budget.
+With adhesion secured by Cu, the Au termination can be limited to a few ML—enough to reach the weak-adsorption plateau for O/N/H—without exceeding the superconducting thickness budget (see Cu wetting-adhesion layer analysis section of Table \ref{tab:systems}).

-\ \\ \emph{Impact of layers on superconductivity.---} Finally, to assess the impact of our proposed structures on substrate superconductivity, we now consider proximity effects in coupled superconducting--normal (S--N) bilayers with \(S = \mathrm{Nb}, \mathrm{Ta}\), using the strong-coupling Eliashberg formalism~\cite{khusainov1991proximity,martinis2000calculation,schachinger1984critical,ummarino2023strong,kubo2024applicability,pavarini2013emergent}.
+\ \\ \emph{Impact of layers on superconductivity.---} Finally, to assess the impact of our proposed structures on substrate superconductivity, we now consider proximity effects in coupled superconducting--normal (S--N) bilayers with \(S = \mathrm{Nb}, \mathrm{Ta}\), using the strong-coupling Eliashberg formalism~\cite{ummarino2023strong, carbotte1990properties, pavarini2013emergent}.